MPPI-DPN/redmine-workload/README.md

 ## Run tests

-A few unit tests are available in the _/test_ folder.
+A few unit and functional tests are available in the _/test_ folder.
 They are based on the redmine fixture.

 You may run them as follow

     ruby -I test plugins/redmine_workload/test/unit/*
+    ruby -I test plugins/redmine_workload/test/functional/*

 > Using ruby -I _test_folder_ _test_file(s)_ is way faster than rake test:units
 > TEST=_file_

 ## Credits